|Macintosh Separation Anxiety (MSA)

 available bays), replacing drives with larger capacity models, and

-music, photo and/or video library, perhaps it's time to consider adding
+music, photo or video library, perhaps it's time to consider adding

-a dedicated storage drive and (more) backup to your system.
-There's no
+more storage and more backup capacity to your system.

 When it comes to designing a backup system, the most